My Bed Book

 June 10 – July 20, 2025, Mariposa Museum and Cultural Center, Oak Bluffs, MA

 Aug.
 1, 2025 – Jan.
 4, 2026Mariposa Museum and World Culture Center, Peterborough, NH.
-This location will also include a wide selection of other work by Salley Mavor.
+This location also includes a wide selection of other work by Salley Mavor.

 Oct.
 31, 2026 – April 18, 2027, Mingei International Museum, San Diego, CA